jesusoctavioas/docker-experiment/README.md

 Even though the main container (fish) has such permission, everything is meant to be executed through unprivilleged containers, making such exploit uneffective

+### Known bugs

+- Auto-completion is not working well with fish, i think it has something to do with the fact that completions are on a separated container and need to be mounted

+### Roadmap

+- Add support for graphical applications (both X11 and Wayland)